umass-mlfl/umass-mlfl.github.io/README.md

 `python process_info.py /path/to/new/tsv/file.tsv`

 and then commit and push.
+This script is compatible with Python 3.7.6.

 ## Speaker headshots